AMSP-04/NETN-LOG/NETN-LOG.md

 Supplies are transferred after the offer is accepted and the service delivery has started.

 1. To request supplies, the consumer sends a `LOG_RequestSupply` message.
-The amount and type of requested supplies are provided.
+The amount and type of requested supplies are provided as `SuppliesData`.
 The optional `LoadingDoneByProvider`parameter indicates whether the service delivery is controlled by the provider (default) or by the consumer.

 2. A `LOG_OfferSupply` message is used by potential providers to offer supplies.
 The offer includes the amount and type of supplies.
 In the offer the provider can also propose a change to service delivery control.